Yetenol/Cheat-Sheet/latex/Troubleshoot and get help.md

-# Debugging

-## View user guide of a specific packages
+# View user guide of a specific packages

 - by adding a custom search engine to your browser
     ```